Women in Ukraine

 Women in Ukraine have equal constitutional rights as men in the economic, political, cultural, and social fields, as well as in the family.

-Most of the around 45 percent of Ukraine's population (45 million) who suffer violence – physical, sexual, or mental – are women.
+At the same time, most of the around 45 percent of Ukraine's population who suffer from violence are females.
+Every fifth Ukrainian parliamentarian is a woman, while among major companies only 2% are managed by women.

-History of feminism in Ukraine

 The history of Ukraine during the past two centuries is closely connected to that of the Russian Empire and later on the Soviet Union.
 Ukraine gained independence in 1991, and is now a state with more than 40 million inhabitants, most of whom are Christian Orthodox, and 70% of the population is urban.
+The women's rights movement in Ukraine had its beginnings in the mid-19th century, but for most of the following period its activities were centered around the struggle for general national emancipation, avoiding the reinterpretation of traditional gender roles.

+The rise in feminist activism started during the latter part of 2000s, and was significantly influenced by the 2014 Revolution of Dignity and the following Russo-Ukrainian War, which once again brought women to the forefront of struggle for democracy and national sovereignty.
+Those events produced unique challenges for women, but at the same time gave them a possibility to enter the country's armed forces on par with men.